MEET KELLY WILLIAMS

 He was 6 years old when this situation went down and it’s what led us to the eventual diagnosis of ADHD.

-I remember feeling relieved, but at the same time, I was terrified.
+I remember feeling relieved at first, but at the same time, I was terrified.

 I wanted tools, not just pills.